pydantic/pydantic/docs/index.rst

 By default timedelta's are encoded as a simple float of total seconds.
 The ``timedelta_isoformat`` is provided as an optional alternative which implements ISO 8601 time diff encoding.

+See :ref:`below <json_encode_decode>` for details on how to use other libraries for more performant JSON encoding and decoding

 ``pickle.dumps(model)``
 ~~~~~~~~~~~~~~~~~~~~~~~